 5. Check out "using MultiQC reports" in MultiQC web page.

-Note: Note that '\fastqc.zip' and '\fastqc.html' are generated for each fastq file in the 'quality\check' directory.
-These are summarized in multiqc\report.html, so you may delete all individual '\fastqc.zip' and '\fastqc.html' files if those are of no interest.
+Note: Note that 'fastqc.zip' and 'fastqc.html' are generated for each fastq file in the 'quality_check' directory.
+These are summarized in multiqc_report.html, so you may delete all individual 'fastqc.zip' and 'fastqc.html' files.